Optimal sequences for pairwise comparisons: the graph of graphs approach: Basic concepts: PCMs and their graph representation

 \begin{definition}[Eigenvector (EV) Method] Let $A$ be an $n\times n$ PCM.
 The weight vector $w$ of $A$ determined by the EV method is defined as follows:

 where the componentwise positive principal eigenvector $w$ is unique up to a scalar multiplication. \end{definition}

-These two methods are shown to be indeed similar in their results, however LLSM has significantly lower computational time \citepappend{Dong2008}.
+These two methods are shown to be indeed similar in their results, however LLSM has significantly lower computational time \citep{Dong2008}.

-It is also important to mention that the reliability of a weight vector heavily depends on the inconsistency of the given matrix \citepappend{Cavallo2017}.
-Because of that, it is common in the literature to determine the prioritization vector based on the minimization of a given inconsistency index \citepappend{Zhang2021}.
-Recently it was also proposed to determine weight vectors with a mixed-integer linear-fractional programming model, where we optimize the inconsistency and the closeness to the decision makers’ original result \citepappend{Racz2022}.

-In several situations some comparisons are absent, which may happen because the decision makers do not have time, willingness or possibility to make all of them, data has been lost, the direct comparison is simply impossible (for instance in sports \citepappend{BozokiCsatoTemesi}), etc. When a PCM has missing elements, it is said to be an Incomplete PCM (IPCM).
+In several situations some comparisons are absent, which may happen because the decision makers do not have time, willingness or possibility to make all of them, data have been lost, the direct comparison is simply impossible (for instance in sports \citep{BozokiCsatoTemesi}), etc. When a PCM has missing elements, it is said to be an incomplete PCM (IPCM).

-The LLSM and EV weight calculation methods can be generalized to the incomplete case as well, when the LLSM's optimization problem (Equation \ref{eq:3}) includes only the known elements of the matrix, while the EV method is based on the CR-minimal completion (CREV) of the PCM and its principal right eigenvector \citepappend{Shiraishi1998,Shiraishi2002}.
-It is worth noting that inconsistency has an important effect on the calculated priority vectors for IPCMs as well \citepappend{Wedley1993}, and because of that several inconsistency indices have been proposed for the incomplete case \citepappend{Szybowski2020}.
+The LLSM and EV weight calculation methods can be generalized to the incomplete case as well, when the LLSM's optimization problem (Equation \ref{eq:3}) includes only the known elements of the matrix, while the EV method is based on the CR-minimal completion (CREV) of the PCM and its principal right eigenvector \citep{Shiraishi1998,Shiraishi2002}.

 In this paper we analyze different kinds of filling in structures of IPCMs, thus we assume that the set of pairwise comparisons to be made can be chosen.
-We also heavily rely on the graph representation of IPCMs \citepappend{Gass1998}.
+We also heavily rely on the graph representation of IPCMs \citep{Gass1998}.

 \begin{definition}[Representing graph of an IPCM] An IPCM $A$ is represented by the undirected graph $G=(V,E)$, where the $V$ vertex set of $G$ corresponds to the alternatives (criteria) of $A$, and there is an edge in the edge set $E$ of $G$ if and only if the appropriate element of $A$ is known. \end{definition}